Skip to content

 Sciatica (lumbar radiculopathy) treatment available online today

-In order to treat your sciatica (lumbar radiculopathy), consult with one of our board-certified doctors online today to prescribe medications to help your back pain.
+If you have back pain that may include sciatica (lumbar radiculopathy), consult with one of our board-certified primary care doctors online today.
+They will evaluate your symptoms and may be able to prescribe medications to help your back pain.
 Get a new prescription to treat sciatica or refill an existing prescription today.*

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
-PlushCare doctors cannot treat all cases of sciatica.
+PlushCare doctors cannot treat all cases of sciatica or low back pain.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
-If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.
+If you are experiencing life-threatening symptoms, seek emergency medical attention immediately by calling 911.

 Learn about sciatica (lumbar radiculopathy)